waitzShigoto/kc_blog/content/en/2022-02-22-android-adb-wifi-note-detail.markdown

 ---
 layout: post
+title: >-
-title: "Unleashing the Power of Android 11 adb Wireless Debug: From Wired to Wireless, Explore a Freer Debugging Experience!"
+  Unleashing the Power of Android 11 adb Wireless Debug: From Wired to Wireless, Explore a Freer Debugging Experience!
-date: 2022-02-22 15:16:12 +0800
+date: '2022-02-22 15:16:12 +0800'
 image: cover/android-adb-wirless-share-1.png
-tags: [Android,adb]
+tags:
+  - ADB
+  - Android
-categories: Android教學
+categories: AndroidDev
+excerpt: >-
-excerpt: "Want to unlock the true potential of your Android 11?
+  Want to unlock the true potential of your Android 11?
 Explore wireless adb wireless debug!
-From wired to wireless, make your debugging experience freer and more convenient."
+From wired to wireless, make your debugging experience freer and more convenient.
 ---

 ## Introduction